(NOTE: This is a repost of a story that originally appeared last December. Scads of photos of Mr. Powell’s new home can be seen here.)

 Well, according to Yolanda’s research, it turns out Mr. Powell wasn’t just whistlin’ Dixie.
 In fact, he’s more than considered a zip code change — he’s already done sealed the deal by purchasing an impressive mansion in one of LA’s priciest neighborhoods.
 Records show that our boy used a corporate entity called “Silver Nile LLC” to stealthily shell out $11,500,000 — all of it in cash.
 USD, that is.
 No bitcoin here.

-The house in question is one of the most private properties in Brentwood’s star-studded Mandeville Canyon area.
+The house in question is one of the most private properties in a particularly star-studded Brentwood neighborhood pocket.
 Though originally built in 1971, the property was radically renovated and expanded over the last three years by the fine folks at ANR Signature Collection.
 It’s basically like a brand-new mansion.

 But we digress — before we start dissectin’ the residence, here’s some background on our boy.